 This is a trip for those wishing to experience Romania's unspoilt countryside and unique culture.
 Rides are normally limited to a maximum of 8 guests.

 Hours: There is usually between 3 and 6 hours riding a day, broken up with rest stops and a break for lunch.

 Pace and experience required: These rides are for intermediate riders and above.
 The horses are spirited but well behaved.
 The pace is moderate overall and there are good chances for trots and canters every day.

-Accommodation on the ride is quite varied and you will experience the life the locals live in the villages as well as the privacy of Ceausescu’s hunting lodge.
+Accommodation on the ride is quite varied and you will experience the life the locals live in the villages.
 Rural guesthouses in villages are roughly equivalent to ‘B&Bs’ and you are staying with a family.
 They are simple but clean and well maintained, with inside plumbing, bathrooms and loos, hot water and central heating.
 Bathrooms are often shared and may be along the corridor or through the kitchen.
 Most bathrooms have showers rather than tubs but are clean with plenty of hot water.
-Ceaucescu’s hunting lodge is set in the forest far from any village and has double bedrooms with en suite bathrooms.
-The first night is spent in a farmhouse at Zalanpatak, owned by the Prince of Wales, and last two nights are usually spent at Miklosvar.
+The first night is often spent in a farmhouse at Zalanpatak, owned by the Prince of Wales, and last two nights are usually spent at Miklosvar.
 Your host, Tibor, has restored the houses at both Zalanpatak and Miklosvar with great care and attention to detail.
 Each room is different with lovely antique furniture and woodburning stoves typical of the region.
 Rooms are twin bedded and if you would like a single room then this is sometimes possible although cannot be guaranteed.

 6 nights - £ 895